Cannonball Run II: Plot

-Other racers include Mitsubishi engineer Jackie Chan, teamed with a giant behind the wheel in a car—a Mitsubishi Starion—able to go under water.
+Other racers include Mitsubishi engineer Jackie Chan, teamed with Arnold, a giant, behind the wheel in a car—a Mitsubishi Starion—able to go under water.
 In a red Lamborghini (white at first) with "two great-looking chicks in it" (as the cops chasing them continually say) is the duo of Jill Rivers and Marcie Thatcher.
-Another team in a Cadillac Fleetwood is accompanied by an orangutan, who has a penchant for destructive behavior and giving elderly ladies the middle finger and appears to be the vehicle's chauffeur.
-They are pulled over at one point by two California Highway Patrol officers.
+Another team in a Cadillac Fleetwood is accompanied by an orangutan who has a penchant for destructive behavior, giving elderly ladies the middle finger and kissing people.
+The orangutan sits at the front of the car holding a mock steering wheel and dressed as a chauffeur.
+They are pulled over at one point by two California Highway Patrol officers who assume they are with the Candid Camera show, but when the officers try putting on a performance, the orangutan beats them up instead.

 J.J. and Victor stop along the way to help a stranded soldier, Homer Lyle.
 They also get much better acquainted with their passengers, Betty and Veronica, who change into something a little more comfortable.
 Don Don's enforcers continue to blunder along the way, with disastrous results.

 After Don Don's gang capture the Sheik, the racers band together to invade Don Don's "Pinto Ranch".
 J.J., Victor, and Fenderbaum infiltrate it in drag, dressed as belly dancers.
 Others barrel in by car and rescue the Sheik, who is reluctant to leave, since he has his pick of women there.
-The three "dancers" and Blake go to their Leader to seek help, only to have him jump into the race himself.
+The three "dancers" and Blake go to their leader, Frank Sinatra, to seek help, only to have him jump into the race himself.

 In the end, the Sheik bankrolls Don Don's Ranch and then declares that he is upping the stakes to $2 million for the winner.
 All jump into their automobiles and make a dash for the finish line, avoiding traffic patrollers on the way.

-The Sheik, as it turns out, loses yet again, this time blaming the doctor who rode with him for injecting him with an unknown substance.
+The Sheik, as it turns out, loses yet again, this time blaming Dr. Van Helsing who rode with him for injecting him with an unknown substance.
 He convinces his father that he will win the return-trip race, having hired the winner of this one.
 It turns out to be the orangutan, who kisses the startled King on the lips.